Grameen family of organizations: Grameen Shakti

 Grameen Shakti (GS) is a renewable energy social enterprise established in 1996 to promote, develop and popularize renewable energy technologies in remote, rural areas of Bangladesh.
 It is a part of the Grameen family founded to take the Grameen Bank objective of alleviating poverty for the extreme poor through microcredit.
 Grameen Shakti into one of the largest and fastest-growing renewable energy companies in the world.
-GS trained its engineers to be ‘social engineers’ who go from door-to-door to demonstrate the effectiveness of renewable energy.
+GS trained its engineers to be 'social engineers' who go from door-to-door to demonstrate the effectiveness of renewable energy.
 GS trained local youth as technicians to ensure that people would have efficient and free after-sales service right on their doorstep.

-Grameen Shakti is the leading company on renewable energy in Bangladesh and one of the fastest growing solar energy companies in the world.
+Grameen Shakti is the leading company on renewable energy in Bangladesh.
 As of December 2010 Grameen Shakti has installed 25MWp solar system.
 Beside these, Grameen Shakti have installed solar mobile charging van, Solar lighting Boat, Solar emergency Lighting, Solar water Purifier, solar power telecom systems, Off grid power supply system and also nowadays they are encouraging urban people to use hybrid solar- National grid system with low price.

 In 2007, Grameen Shakti was honoured with a Right Livelihood Award for "bringing sustainable light and power to thousands of Bangladeshi villages, promoting health, education and productivity."
 He has also won two Ashden Awards, in 2006 and 2008.